- Studying Law at Yale

 - Take the TOEFL

-If your undergraduate education or first law degree was not completed in the United States, United Kingdom, Australia, New Zealand, Ireland, or Canada (in an English medium of instruction school), you must submit your official score on the Test of English as a Foreign Language (TOEFL).
+If your undergraduate education or first law degree was not completed in the United States, United Kingdom (England, Scotland, Wales, and Northern Ireland), Australia, New Zealand, Ireland, or Canada (in an English medium of instruction school), you must submit your official score on the Test of English as a Foreign Language (TOEFL).
 The Admissions Committee requires a minimum TOEFL score of 100 on the Internet-based test.
 Applicants who have at least a four-year degree from an educational institution in the United States or one of the countries listed above may request a waiver of the TOEFL.
 More about submitting your TOEFL.

 - Learn more about Yale Law School